-- 4.138 Public Transport Part of the site may need to be safeguarded for transport/highways improvements and improvements to public transport will be required. - 4.139 Active Travel An elevated pedestrian/cycle route should be considered linking the roundabout to neighbouring developments around the roundabout, across Swandon Way to Wandsworth Town station.
+4.138 Public Transport - Part of the site may need to be safeguarded for transport/highways improvements and improvements to public transport will be required.

+4.139 Active Travel - An elevated pedestrian/cycle route should be considered linking the roundabout to neighbouring developments around the roundabout, across Swandon Way to Wandsworth Town station.

-- 4.140 Built Form This site represents a gateway to Wandsworth from north of the River Thames and views north and south as well as east and west are important. - 4.141 Movement It is imperative that the layout and design of the development pays special attention to the need to ensure a very high level of public safety and security to those accessing the new building and those moving through the site.
+- 4.140 Built Form - This site represents a gateway to Wandsworth from north of the River Thames and views north and south as well as east and west are important. - 4.141 Movement - It is imperative that the layout and design of the development pays special attention to the need to ensure a very high level of public safety and security to those accessing the new building and those moving through the site.
 Connections to the surrounding streets could be achieved by using the existing subway tunnels under the surrounding roads or with a new system of connections at grade, or new bridge links over the surrounding roads.

 - A convincing case will need to be made to show how the design will ensure a high level of public safety and security.
 A satisfactory level of amenity for all residential accommodation would be expected and the design of the buildings should include measures to mitigate the impact of traffic noise.
-Given the prominent, pivotal location of this site, a development of very high architectural quality will be required. - Any proposals would need to be considered in the context of emerging proposals for the Wandsworth Gyratory, which is now being actively pursued by TfL and the Council. - 4.143 Identity and Architectural Expression The development should draw upon the local context and represent a striking architectural composition.

-- 4.144 Site Layout The site needs to be considered in the context of any road proposals that may facilitate a re-configured development site in discussion with TfL.
-Given the strategic importance of the site it would be suitable for a competition. - 4.145 Building heights In accordance with the tall building maps in Appendix 2, the site is located in tall building zone TB-G1d-03.
-The maximum appropriate height range for the zone is 7 to 15 storeys, and the maximum appropriate height range for the site must be in accordance with the tall building maps in Appendix 2.
-The height of developments within that zone should not exceed the heights of, and be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
+Given the prominent, pivotal location of this site, a development of very high architectural quality will be required. - Any proposals would need to be considered in the context of emerging proposals for the Wandsworth Gyratory, which is now being actively pursued by TfL and the Council. - 4.143 Identity and Architectural Expression - The development should draw upon the local context and represent a striking architectural composition. - 4.144 Site Layout - The site needs to be considered in the context of any road proposals that may facilitate a re-configured development site in discussion with TfL.
+Given the strategic importance of the site it would be suitable for a competition. - 4.145 Building Heights - In accordance with the tall building maps in Appendix 2, the site is located in tall building zone TB-GId-03.
+The maximum appropriate height range for the zone is 7 to 15 storeys, and the maximum appropriate height range for the site should be in accordance with the tall building maps in Appendix 2.
+The height of developments within that zone should not exceed the heights of, and should be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
 Development proposals for tall buildings or mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings).

 WT18 65-71 Wandsworth High Street incl.
-Spread Eagle Public House; Wandsworth High Street and 5 Garratt Lane, SW18 ancillary accommodation above.
+Spread Eagle Public House; Wandsworth High Street and 5 Garratt Lane, SW18

+4.146 The site lies south west of the Wandsworth Town Hall on the corner of Wandsworth High Street and Garratt Lane.
+The site includes a number of buildings comprising a Grade II Listed public house and training facility, a former cinema (which is a curtilage listed building) and properties currently in use as hot-food take-away establishments with ancillary accommodation above.
 An ancillary car park together with access to the site lies on the southern side of the site.
 Site Area 0.14ha.

-4.146 The site lies south west of the Wandsworth Town Hall on the corner of Wandsworth High Street and Garratt Lane.
-The site includes a number of buildings comprising a Grade II Listed public house and training facility, a former cinema (which is a curtilage listed building) and properties currently in use as hot-food take-away establishments with